Ferrari 250 GT Coupé: Specifications

 Chassis codes corresponded with the engine types.
 The biggest update was an installation of disc brakes made by Dunlop in late 1959.
 Offset shifter was replaced by a central shift with electrically operated overdrive made by Laycock de Normanville.
 Brakes were servo-assisted thanks to a company called Bendix.
 Telescopic dampers were introduced in place of lever type.
 Most of the improvements were much needed and welcomed as they increased usability and serviceability greatly.

 250 GT Coupé Speciale

 In 1956 Pinin Farina produced a special series of only four cars individually bodied for wealthy customers and based on a unique type 513 chassis.

 Development

 Even though Carrozzeria Boano subcontracted the 250 GT Coupé body production, some of the chassis were sent to Carrozzeria Pinin Farina for individual coachwork.
-Four such cars were subsequently bodies in a 410 Superamerica-style seen as more muscular than its siblings.
+Four such cars were subsequently bodied in a 410 Superamerica-style seen as more muscular than its siblings.
 Significant changes included a shorter by 200 mm wheelbase, compared to Superamerica.
-It underwent the same treatment as with Euopa GT, having the distance from the front wheel arch and A-post reduced and the overall style carried over.
+It underwent the same treatment as with Europa GT, having the distance from the front wheel arch and A-post reduced and the overall style carried over.
 One of the Speciales was presented at the 1956 Geneva Motor Show along the first prototype for the Boano Coupé.
 Due to its striking similarity with 410 Superamerica, some sourced indicate the other model was being shown there.